tcgoetz/MacOSAutomation/README.md

 ## Music

+I maintain my music library in [Swinsian](https://swinsian.com/), but need to keep Music.app in synch so that my iPhone and iPad get the right data when synching.
+I've started expermimenting with synching some data like ratings, skips, and playvounts back to Swinsian so that I can make better playlists.

 Manage metadata in Music.app:
 * Cleanup the Music.app metadata:
-** Clear a tracks skips count when the track hasn't been skipped in skips count weeks.
+  * Clear a tracks skips count when the track hasn't been skipped in skips count weeks.
-* Sync metadata from Swinsian to Msuic.app.
+* Sync metadata from Swinsian to Music.app.
-* Synch meatadata from Msuic.app to Swinsian.
+* Synch meatadata from Music.app to Swinsian.

 ## Installing